bennylope/screenshooter/README.md

 ## Configuration

+You will need to provide username and authentication token credentials to use the service.
+You can do so with environment variables or using a file.

+To use environment variables (suitable for a CI environment) set `BROWSERSTACK_USERNAME` and `BROWSERSTACK_TOKEN`, respectively.
+If these are missing then ScreenShooter will look for a credentials file.

-Set up your credentials in the `.browserstack` file in your home directory.
+You should set up your credentials in the `.browserstack` file in your home directory.
 It should look like this:

     username:auth_token